Wardrobes, Linen Presses & Bedroom Suites Page 3 in the Gothic & Aesthetic Style

 WL 63

-A superb quality three piece bedroom suite, made by Ogdens of Manchester, an important maker of high quality decorative furniture from the North, the stylised floral painted designs are attributed to Dr Christopher Dresser.
+A superb quality three piece bedroom suite, made by Ogdens of Manchester, maker of high quality decorative furniture.
+The stylised floral painted designs are attributed to Dr Christopher Dresser.

 Wardrobe height 84", Width of Cornice 76" , Depth of Cornice 25".